TadashiJei/Cloudflare-DDNS/README.md

 2. **Configure:**

-* Edit the script `cloudflare-ddns-updater.sh` with your Cloudflare API credentials and domain name.
+* Edit the script `cloudflare-v1 or v2.sh` with your Cloudflare API credentials and domain name.
 * Set the update frequency in crontab:

 3. **Run the script manually:**